Steamy Sunday with more PM storms

+A severe thunderstorm warning was issued for northeastern Pasco, and southeastern Hernando County until 4 p.m., according to the National Weather Service.
+Storms were spotted moving east at 10 mph.

+The NWS said winds gusts of 60 mph and quarter-size hail are possible.

-Rain and storms decrease after sunset giving way to a mostly clear sky with Monday’s lows in the upper 70s.
+The rain will decrease after sunset, giving way to a mostly clear sky with Monday’s lows in the upper 70s.
 Scattered afternoon and evening storms can be expected Monday with highs once again in the low to mid 90s.

 Big changes are in store Tuesday and Wednesday as a rare weak June front pushes through.
 That means much drier air with lower humidity.
 Lows will be in the mid 70s with highs in the mid 90s.